From Welsh caves to Paso Robles, Brecon Estate’s rise to award-winning wines

 Cave-exploring background influenced the owner’s winemaking

 —When they first toured the location, Damian and Amanda Grindley recognized something special about the vineyards that would eventually become Brecon Estate.
-Originally established in 1971 by wine pioneer Art Norman, the vineyard is now regarded as a visionary planting and was recently certified as “Historic” by the Historic Vineyard Society (HVS).
+Originally established in 1971 by wine pioneer Art Norman, the vineyard is now regarded as a visionary planting and was certified as “Historic” by the Historic Vineyard Society (HVS) in 2025.
 This exclusive designation for preserving California’s oldest vines includes vineyards such as Chalone, Dusi, HMR, and Pesenti, along with Macdonald, Ridge, and Monte Bello in the northern part of the state.

 Established in 2011, HVS works to preserve California’s historic vineyards.
 Brecon Estate is proud to be the steward of one of the few historic vineyards in Paso Robles.

 Grindley brought over 25 years of experience from winemaking regions in Australia, Europe, and the United States to Brecon Estate.
 When it came to naming the winery, he and his wife, Amanda, chose to venerate the Brecon Beacons in Grindley’s native Wales.
-“Before I got into the wine industry, I explored, mapped, and discovered quite a few caves in the Brecon Beacons of the wild, windswept Brecon Beacons National Park, which is underlain by a big band of limestone.”
+“Before I got into the wine industry, I explored, mapped, and discovered quite a few caves in the wild, windswept Brecon Beacons National Park, which is underlain by a big band of limestone.”
 Caving is how Damian and Amanda met.

 Before settling in the area, the Grindleys looked long and hard for their ideal property.
 “Being a cave explorer, I couldn’t buy a winery that wasn’t on calcareous soil,” Grindley said.
 “When I return to the caves of my youth, I literally get a tingling down my neck from the limestone.
 I get the same feeling here.
 Plus, I have cool British blood, so we were trying to get as close to the ocean as possible for that cooling influence of the fog with our roots in a south-facing slope in calcareous soil.
 Some of the best regions in the world are planted on calcareous soil.
 If you like wines from calcareous soil, the minerality, the great acids, and the aging ability, Paso is ground zero.”